vedatcinbat/HospitalApp_RestApi/README.md

 > There are 2 project called : HospitalWebApi and HospitalAppMvc

-x HospitalWebApi has a HospitalsController.cs where we define our apis. x There are 5 api in HospitalsController
+< HospitalWebApi has a HospitalsController.cs where we define our apis.
+x There are 5 api in HospitalsController

 * GET - localhost:..../api/hospitals : It returns all patients info from db